rheidi/kotidata/README.md

 ## client

+React & vite
 client starts with `npm run dev` and runs in port 5173.

 ## server

+Express
-server starts with `npm start`and runs in port 5004.
+server starts with `npx nodemon`and runs in port 5004.

+## Electricity prices

+recharts